Kersey Valley Spookywoods: Kersey Valley

 Beyond Spookywoods, Kersey Valley has expanded into a multi-attraction destination operating year-round on its 92-acre (37 ha) property.
 Among its most prominent offerings is an aviation-themed zip lining adventure.
 The site also hosts an outdoor tactical laser tag facility, along with several escape rooms.

-Additional attractions include both indoor and outdoor axe throwing ranges, as well as "bomb bowling," a hybrid group activity that combines aspects of American football, bowling, horseshoes, and cornhole.
+Additional attractions include both indoor and outdoor axe throwing ranges, as well as "bomb bowling," a hybrid group activity that combines aspects of football, bowling, horseshoes, and cornhole.
 Each December, the property transforms into Kersey Valley Christmas, showcasing large-scale holiday light displays and festive wagon rides.
 During the fall months, Maize Adventure offers family-oriented activities such as a corn maze, pumpkin patch, train rides, and other agritourism experiences.
+Altogether, attractions at Kersey Valley bring in more than 100,000 people annually.

-In 2025, Kersey Valley qualified as a bona fide farm under North Carolina law and subsequently rezoned.
-Under N.C.G.S. §160D-903, buildings and structures used for agritourism on bona fide farms are classified as farm purposes for zoning regulation.
-This designation allows attractions at Kersey Valley to operate within agricultural zoning classifications while maintaining their status as entertainment venues.
+In 2025, Kersey Valley was designated as a bona fide farm under North Carolina law and subsequently rezoned, allowing them to operate within agricultural zoning classifications while maintaining their status as an entertainment venue.